 This recipe eliminates the need for a candy thermometer!

-The hardest part about this recipe is waiting for the fudge to be ready to cut (about 4 hours in the refrigerator).
+The hardest part about this recipe is waiting for the fudge to be ready to cut (about 4 hours at room temperature or in the refrigerator).
 When it’s ready, you have perfect smooth creamy fudge.

 This Macadamia Nut Fudge is even better than candy shop fudge.
 Especially because you’ll know you made it by yourself!